SolaceLabs/pubsubplus-cf-dev/README.md

 ### Step 3.
 Deploy VMR(s) to BOSH-lite

-Example deploy a Shared-VMR with the cert template, which install a self-signed server certificate.
+Example deploy a Shared-VMR with the cert template, which uses a self-signed server certificate.

 ~~~~
 bosh_deploy.sh -p Shared-VMR -t cert
 ~~~~

-Example deploy a Medium-HA-VMR using the ha template, which requests 3 instances and uses a server certificate.
+Example deploy a Medium-HA-VMR using the ha template, which requests 3 VMR instances and uses a self-signed server certificate.

 ~~~~
 bosh_deploy.sh -p Medium-HA-VMR -t ha